Luang Pradit Pairoh

-Sorn Silpabanleng (ศร ศิลปบรรเลง, RTGS: Son Sinlapabanleng, 6 August 1881 – 8 March 1954), commonly known by his title as Luang Pradit Pairoh (หลวงประดิษฐไพเราะ, also spelled Pradit Phairoh, RTGS: Praditphairo) was a Thai musician who was famous in playing Thai instruments and composed original Thai song.
+Sorn Silpabanleng (ศร ศิลปบรรเลง, RTGS: Son Sinlapabanleng, 6 August 1881 – 8 March 1954), commonly known by his title as Luang Pradit Pairoh (หลวงประดิษฐไพเราะ, also spelled Pradit Phairoh, RTGS: Praditphairo) was a Thai musician who was famous for playing Thai instruments and composing original Thai songs.

 Biography

 Luang Pradit Pairoh had the original name "Sorn".
 He was born on 6 August 1881 at Dowadeung Sub-district, Amphawa District, Samut Songkhram Province, in the reign of King Rama V. He was the son of Mr.Sin and Mrs.Yim Sinbanleng.
 His father was owner of a gamelan band and was Pra Pradit Pairoh's disciple (Mee Duriyangkul).

 Musical ability

 Sorn could play Khong wong yai when he was five years old.
 When he was eleven years old, he began to study how to play gamelan.
 He played xylophone swiftly since childhood.
 He was taught by his father until he was able to perform the best performance in the Mae Klong River basin.
 This made him more popular among musicians.

 In 1900, when he was 19 years old, he was performing xylophone to Prince Bhanurangsi Savangwongse, a younger brother of King Chulalongkorn.
 Prince Bhanurangsi Savangwongse bring Sorn into the Buraphaphirom Palace to be xylophone player.
 Later, on June 27, 1925, Silpabanleng was given the title of Luang Pradit Pairoh in the department of dramatic arts by insurrection 400.
 The ceremony was held on July 11 at Borompiman Hall, and was given the rank of bridegroom on July 13 the same year.
 On the other hand, he had never been in the department before, but because of his skill and ability, he was engaging.